intel/appframework/README.md

-.children(selector) //Returns the children of the elements .siblings(selector) //Returns the siblings the elemnts .filter(selector) //Filters the elements based off selector .not(selector) //Filters the elements based off the selector.
-Returns matches that do NOT match the selector .end() //Used in conjuction with filtered results to get the previous jqMobi object .isArray(param) //Returns true/false if param is an array .isFunction(param) //Returns true/false if param is a function .isObject(param) //Returns true/false if param is an object
+.children(selector) //Returns the children of the elements .siblings(selector) //Returns the siblings the elemnts .filter(selector) //Filters the elements based off selector .closest(selector) //find the closes element traversing up the parent nodes .not(selector) //Filters the elements based off the selector.
+Returns matches that do NOT match the selector .end() //Used in conjuction with filtered results to get the previous jqMobi object .clone(deep) //Clone all the nodes in the collection - deep is default to true .isArray(param) //Returns true/false if param is an array .isFunction(param) //Returns true/false if param is a function .isObject(param) //Returns true/false if param is an object .insertBefore(target) //insert collection before the target .insertAfter (target) //insert collection after the target
 ```

 # jqMobi Ajax calls